 There is a lot of confusion among small businesses when applying Service Disabled Veteran Owned Small Business SDVOSB sole source and VA Rule of Two Small Business rules versus SDVOSB set aside requirements.
 As a result, there are many unsuccessful bid protests filed on this matter.

-SVOSB Rules and Sole Source Contracts & Threshold
+SVOSB Sole Source Contracts & Threshold

 Generally, an agency contracting officer can award an SDVOSB sole source contract if:

 - If the requirement is not exempted from SDVOSB contracting and cannot be set-aside.

 - He does not have a reasonable expectation that at least two responsible SDVOSB ‘s will submit offers.